Style guide

 swift_prefix

-For example, if we have file foo_one.proto
+For example, given a file foo_one.proto

 :